Azure/azure-docs-sdk-dotnet/api/overview/azure/preview/monitor.ingestion-readme.md

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit [https://cla.microsoft.com](https://cla.microsoft.com).

 When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately.
 For example, labels and comments.
 Follow the instructions provided by the bot.
-You'll only need to sign the CLA once across all repos using our CLA.
+You only need to sign the CLA once across all repos using our CLA.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any questions or comments.